Advise Me

 Air-frying offers a healthier alternative to deep frying or baking foods, although there is still limited research on them at this time.
 Even so, air fryers have become a popular kitchen appliance boasting many appealing benefits to the modern cook.

-Conserve energy: Unlike conventional ovens that have to be preheated or deep fryers that need to heat lots of oil, air fryers can go from room temperature to hundreds of degrees in the matter of a minute, and it can cook foods in half the time.
+Conserve energy: Unlike conventional ovens that have to be preheated or deep fryers that need to heat lots of oil, compact air fryers can go from room temperature to hundreds of degrees in the matter of a minute, and it can cook foods in half the time.

 “Quicker cooking times mean foods absorb less oil or fat overall, which means you ingest less fat without compromising on taste, texture or food quality,” Argo said.